Bioconductor/BBS/Doc/prerelease_and_release_checklist.md

 - ID packages for deprecation in BioC 3.7

+- Update R for biocadmin on both master Linux builders

 - Update Bioconductor GitHub repositories

-- Update R for biocadmin on both master Linux builders
+  Push packages with "core-package tag from git.bioconductor.org to github.
+  Check if any packages have commits to just github (not sure how to fix?).
+If all looks ok, sync from git.bioconductor.org to github.